xdmushui/partner-center-sdk/develop/get-a-list-of-pending-invitations.md

 ms.localizationpriority: medium
 ---

-# Get a list of referrals
+# Get a list of pending invitations

 **Applies To**